 Hall of Famer

-Born in Calgary, John’s parents fled communist Czechoslovakia in 1981.
+Born in Calgary, Kucera’s parents fled communist Czechoslovakia in 1981.
 He started skiing at 18 months old and never looked back.
-John started with the Calgary Alpine racing group and later joined the Nancy Greene race program at Mount Norquay, Alberta.
+John started with the Calgary Alpine Racing Club and later joined the Nancy Greene Ski League at Mount Norquay, Alberta.

 When he reached the FIS level of alpine racing, the Kucera family struggled with the high costs of ski racing.
 When other kids were staying in hotel rooms, the Kuceras were camping in ski hill parking lots in their RV.
 One summer, John wrote almost 1000 letters to sponsors to continue to race.
 Hard work led him to a place on the Alberta Ski Team and eventually to the Canadian Alpine Ski Team from 2002 – 2014.
 John competed in all five (5) disciplines but he excelled at downhill and super G. The challenges he overcame as a young racer prepared Kucera for the tests he would face as a national team skier trying to establish himself on the world cup circuit.